-- Aspirin is a medicine that is recommended to lower your chance of cardiovascular disease in adults between 50 and 59 years old. - If you have a high risk of getting preeclampsia during your pregnancy (things that make you "high risk": you have had preeclampsia before and delivered your baby before 34 weeks, you have had preeclampsia more than once, you have more than one risk factor for preeclampsia), doctors are recommended to give you aspirin to lower your chance of preeclampsia during pregnancy, starting in the end of your first trimester or the beginning of your second trimester.
+- Aspirin is a medicine that is recommended to lower your chance of heart disease in adults between 50 and 59 years old. - If you have a high risk of getting preeclampsia during your pregnancy (you can read more about "high" and "moderate" risk factors, here: www.preeclampsia.org/aspirin), doctors are recommended to give you aspirin to lower your chance of preeclampsia during pregnancy, starting in the end of your first trimester or the beginning of your second trimester.